ktorio/ktor-documentation/topics/getting_started_ktor_client_chat.md

 Learn how to create a client chat application that uses WebSockets.
 </excerpt>

-In this tutorial, we will learn how to create a client chat application that uses WebSockets.
+In this tutorial, you will learn how to create a client chat application that uses WebSockets.
 The client application will allow users to join a common chat server, send messages to other users, and see messages from other users in the terminal.

 To learn how to create a chat server, see the [](creating_web_socket_chat.md) tutorial.